jessepav/lacygoill-wiki-backup/vim/regex.md

 ### If I search for `\%(𞹼𞹼\)\@5<=a` in the text `𞹼𞹼a`, what will Vim find?

-You may think  that Vim won't find  anything because `𞹼𞹼` weighs  8 bytes, while you limited the backtracking to 5 bytes.
+You may think  that Vim won't find  anything because `𞹼𞹼` weighs  8 bytes, while you limited the search to the 5 previous bytes.
 But in practice, Vim *does* find the `a` character.

-Theory: The regex engine backtracks by *characters* not by bytes.
+Theory: The regex engine searches for *characters* not bytes.
 So, when you say:

->     don't backtrack by more than 5 bytes
+>     don't search back for more than 5 bytes

-Vim backtracks by the least amount of characters which weighs 5 bytes or more.
-Here, it means 2 characters.
+Vim searches  back for  the least amount  of characters which  weigh 5  bytes or more; here, it means 2 characters.

 ### If I search for `\%(𞹼𞹼\)\@4<=a` in the text `𞹼𞹼a`, what will Vim find?

 Nothing.

 The least amount of characters which weigh 4 bytes or more is 1.
-So, Vim backtracks by only 1 character, which is insufficient to match `𞹼𞹼`.
+So, Vim searches back for only 1 character, which is insufficient to match `𞹼𞹼`.

 ##
-# What's the regex to match
+# What's the shortest regex to match
 ## a consonant?

     [^aeiou]\&\a